reevsreigner/network-fault-pipeline/README.md

 2. System Architecture
 The pipeline follows a standard ETL (Extract, Transform, Load) architecture, moving data from a raw source to a final analytics layer.

-(Note: A real diagram would be embedded here)

 Workflow:

 Ingestion: Raw CSV data is validated and placed in a raw data zone.